auth0/docs/articles/quickstart/native/ios-swift/01-login.md

 :::

 ::: panel Checkpoint
-Now that you have configured Auth0.swift with the Client ID and Domain, run your application to verify that it is not producing any errors related to the SDK.
+Now that you have configured Auth0.swift with the Client ID and domain, run your application to verify that it is not producing any errors related to the SDK.
 :::

 ## Login